 Krokodil is a synthetic form of a heroin-like drug called desomorphine that is made by combining codeine tablets with various toxic chemicals including lighter fluid and industrial cleaners.
 Desomorphine has a similar effect to heroin in the brain, although it is more powerful and has a shorter duration.
 Krokodil gets its name from the scaly, gray-green dead skin that forms at the site of an injection.
 The flesh destroyed by krokodil becomes gangrenous, and, in some cases, limb amputation has been necessary to save a user’s life.

-We will update this page with any further information on Krokodil in the U.S., if cases are found.
+We will update this page with any further information on krokodil in the U.S., if cases are found.

 “N-bomb” refers to any of three closely related synthetic hallucinogens (25I-NBOMe, 25C-NBOMe, and 25B-NBOMe) that are being sold as legal substitutes for LSD or mescaline.
 Also called “legal acid,” “smiles,” or “25I,” they are generally found as powders, liquids, soaked into blotter paper (like LSD) or laced on something edible.

 These chemicals act on serotonin receptors in the brain, like other hallucinogens, but they are considerably more powerful even than LSD.
 Extremely small amounts can cause seizures, heart attack or arrested breathing, and death.
-At least 14 young people are reported to have died after taking 25I- 25C- or 25B-NBOMe between March 2012 and August 2013.
+At least 19 young people are reported to have died after taking 25I- 25C- or 25B-NBOMe between March 2012 and August 2013.
 People may ingest one of these drugs unknowingly, believing it to be LSD; a young man in one medical case report published in late 2014 experienced severe hallucinations and panic and attempted suicide after such an ingestion.

 “Syrup,” “Purple Drank,” “Sizzurp,” “Lean”

-Drinking prescription-strength cough syrup containing codeine and promethazine mixed with soda was referenced frequently in rap music beginning in the late 90s and has now become increasingly popular among youth in several areas of the country, according to recent CEWG data.
+Drinking prescription-strength cough syrup containing codeine and promethazine mixed with soda was referenced frequently in some popular music beginning in the late 90s and has now become increasingly popular among youth in several areas of the country, according to recent CEWG data.
 Codeine is an opioid that can produce relaxation and euphoria when consumed in sufficient quantities.
 Promethazine is an antihistamine that also acts as a sedative.
 Users may also flavor the mixture with the addition of hard candies.

 Codeine and other opioids present a high risk of fatal overdose due to their effect of depressing the central nervous system, which can slow or stop the heart and lungs.
 Mixing with alcohol greatly increases this risk.
-Deaths from prescription opioid medications now outnumber overdose deaths from all other drugs (including cocaine and heroin), and codeine-promethazine cough syrup has been linked to the overdose deaths of some prominent rap musicians.
+Deaths from prescription opioid medications now outnumber overdose deaths from all other drugs (including cocaine and heroin), and codeine-promethazine cough syrup has been linked to the overdose deaths of some prominent musicians.